httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Selective Covered Components using rsa-pss-sha512

-This example covers additional components in `test-request` using the `rsa-pss-sha512` algorithm.
+This example covers additional components (the authority, the Content-Digest header field, and a single named query parameter) in `test-request` using the `rsa-pss-sha512` algorithm.

 The corresponding signature base is: